filecoin-project/filecoin-docs/docs/about-filecoin/managing-assets.md

 ## Wallets

-Wallets all you to manage your assets without having to deal with a Filecoin node directly.
+Wallets allow you to manage your assets without having to deal with a Filecoin node directly.

 | Name                                           | Description                                                                                                                          | Audited |
 | ---------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------ | ------- |